Last Updated on

 - tomatoes, red bell peppers, avocado, salsa, beans, guacamole, raw or pickled onions

 Lime chicken marinade:

 - Zest 1 lime and juice both limes.
 Grate the garlic.
-Give the lime zest and juice and the garlic to a bowl or to a freezer bag.
+Place the lime zest and juice, finely chopped cilantro and garlic in a bowl or freezer bag.

 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
 Line a baking tray with baking paper or use a roasting tin.

-- Give the contents of the bowl to the baking tray or roasting tin and roast for 25 – 30 minutes until the chicken is cooked through.
+- Place the contents of the bowl on the baking tray or roasting tin and roast for 25 – 30 minutes until the chicken is cooked through.
 Either check the internal temperature, which should be of 74 degrees Celsius/ 165 degrees Fahrenheit or pierce the largest part of a chicken thigh, the juices should run clear.